panasenco/panasenco.github.io/_posts/2015-04-11-quick-django-deploy.md

     pip3 freeze > pip_dependencies.txt
     ```

-1. *(On your personal computer) Use rsync to transfer all site files (including static files and the Pip dependencies file) from your computer to the server.
+1. *(On your personal computer)* Use rsync to transfer all site files (including static files and the Pip dependencies file) from your computer to the server.
 This might take a while.

     ```
-    rsync -au [/path/to/site/]* root@45.33.46.81:/var/www/[sitename].com
+    rsync -au [/path/to/site/]* root@XX.XX.XX.XX:/var/www/[sitename.com]
     ```

 1. *(Back to using SSH with the remote server)* The Django files are now on your server, but none of the required Pip packages (including Django itself) are installed.
-Install them using the dependency list you generated earlier.
+Install Pip and then use Pip to install them using the dependency list you generated earlier.

     ```
+    apt-get install python3-pip
-    cd /var/www/[sitename].com
+    cd /var/www/[sitename.com]
-    pip3 install -r pip_dependencies.txt
+    pip-3.2 install -r pip_dependencies.txt
     ```

 1. Make sure Django and all packages were installed correctly by running the Django development server on your Linux server.